liqd/adhocracy3/docs/source/Code_Review_Process.rst

    or contain the commit log.
 At this point, reviewer and author change roles, and the author becomes the reviewee.
 Proceed at step 3.

+   ..
+      REVIEW[tb]: I would prefer if the complete review process was public, i.e. all mails are send to a3-dev.

 Recipies